DhananjaySapawat/DhananjaySapawat/README.md

 I am a final-year B.Tech CSE Student at IIT Delhi.
 I have experience and interest in full stack development.
 I am proficient in c++ and love competitive coding.

-I like watching cricket, anime and reading manga and Light Novels.
-My favorite Cricketer is MS Dhoni, my favorite anime is Attack on titan and my favorite character is Ayankouji Kiyotaka.
+I like watching cricket and my favorite Cricketer is MS Dhoni.
 **************************************************************************************************************************
 ## TECHNICAL SKILLS
 ### Programming Languages: